Updated on March 4th, 2025 by Felix Martinez

 Growth Prospects

 Target has grown its earnings per share by 8% per year on average over the last decade.
-The retailer stagnated during 2012-2017 due to its failed attempt to expand into Canada but it has returned to strong growth mode since 2017 thanks to some growth initiatives.
+The retailer stagnated during 2012-2017 due to its failed attempt to expand into Canada, but thanks to some growth initiatives, it has returned to strong growth mode since 2017.

 The biggest reason for this excellent growth is that Target has invested heavily in growing new sales channels, which have paid off.
 First, Target has invested heavily in e-commerce.
 The rise in e-commerce initially caught many retail companies, including Target, off-guard.
 Target has revamped its online offerings and has seen rapid growth.

 Target has also rolled out its same-day fulfillment service.
-Lastly, the company continues redeveloping stores and building smaller stores with much less square footage, in places that cannot provide the necessary space to build a large store.
-They are located in areas that see high traffic, such as densely-populated large cities and college campuses.
+Lastly, the company continues redeveloping stores and building smaller stores with much less square footage in places that cannot provide the necessary space to build a large store.
+These stores are located in areas that see high traffic, such as densely populated large cities and college campuses.

-Taken together, these measures have had a significant effect on Target’s growth.
-We expect Target to grow its earnings per share by 10% per year over the next five years.
+Taken together, these measures have significantly affected Target’s growth.
+We expect Target to grow its earnings per share by 7% per year over the next five years.

 Competitive Advantages & Recession Performance

 Target operates in a difficult industry.
 Retail is highly competitive and thus it is characterized by razor-thin profit margins.
-For consumers, retail brands often take a back seat to price and convenience.
+Retail brands often take a back seat to price and convenience for consumers.

 This is why Target has invested so heavily in store redevelopment.
 That has enabled the company to retain its brand strength, even in a fiercely competitive industry.
-Most importantly, the retailer has massive distribution and scale capabilities, which allow it to keep prices low.
+Most importantly, the retailer has massive distribution and scale capabilities allow it to keep prices low.

-In addition, Target operates in a defensive niche of the retail business.
+In addition, Target operates in a defensive retail niche.
 Discount retail tends to hold up relatively well during economic downturns, when consumers typically shift from higher-priced retailers.

 Target’s earnings-per-share during the Great Recession are as follows: